Chase Sapphire Reserve Versus Preferred – Which Is Best?

 Easier Approval

-While not guaranteed, most consider it easier to get the Preferred vs. the Reserve approval.
+While not guaranteed, most consider it easier to get Preferred approval than Reserve approval.

 Is the Chase Sapphire Reserve better than the Preferred?

-Can I get Chase Sapphire Preferred If I have Reserve?
+Can I get a Chase Sapphire Preferred if I have a Reserve?

 No, you cannot have both cards simultaneously – it’s one or the other.